 How much more powerful is it compared to T4?

 That’s hard to assess directly but we know that T3 is about 3-4x more powerful at influencing (read: suppressing) the TSH when compared to T4.

-Some take this to believe that it is 3-4x more powerful than T4 but I don't believe this can be definitely stated by looking at pituitary function alone.
+Some take this to believe that it is 3-4x more powerful than T4 but I don’t believe this can be definitively declared by looking at pituitary function alone.